-LearnScripture.net has been designed for phones from the start.
+LearnScripture.net has been designed for phones and tablets from the start.
 Just visit the website in your device's web browser and it will work, and adapt to the smaller screen.
 For Android phones, install the app for easy access.

 Please note the following: